-Attacks to the spine should be viewed as a weapon-of-last-resort due to their dire consequences:
+Attacking the spine is a last-resort option due to its dire consequences:

-Powerful strikes to the small of the back can crush or dislocate the lumbar vertebra, lacerating or sheering the spinal cord leading to limited or full paraplegia, urinary and fecal incontinence, and sexual dysfunction.
-Less powerful blows will cause similar effects, but to a lesser degree, through spinal cord compression by herniated discs.
-Whiplash is likely.
+Powerful strikes to the lower back (i.e., between the shoulder blades) can crush or dislocate the lumbar vertebra, lacerating or sheering the spinal cord leading to limited or full paraplegia, urinary and fecal incontinence, and sexual dysfunction.
+Neurogenic shock is possible, and potentially fatal.
+In general, the higher such an injury occurs, the more profound its effects will be.

 Poorly-conditioned, fatigued, or relaxed abdominal muscles can be sent into painful spasms when struck.
 Vomiting is unlikely, but possible.
-A well-timed attack can cause respiratory paralysis (i.e., knocking the wind out of an opponent) if they are struck during inhalation.
+A well-timed attack can cause respiratory paralysis if they are struck during inhalation, "knocking the wind out" of an opponent.
 Organ damage, as described in the solar plexus entry, is possible though less likely.

-Note that blows to the abdomen are less effective against opponents who tense highly-developed abdominal muscles, as they will act as sort of natural armor plating.
-This is one reason why boxers spend so much time on abdominal conditioning, and kung-fu practitioners cross train in Iron Shirt Qigong.
+Note that attacks to the abdomen are less effective against opponents with highly-developed tensed abdominal muscles, which can act as sort of natural armor plating.
+This is one reason why boxers spend much time on abdominal conditioning, and why kung-fu practitioners cross train in Iron Shirt Qigong.

 If the kidneys present themselves as a target in a fight, it is because your opponent has rendered themselves defenseless through the error they have made, and through your skill at exploiting those mistakes.
 If striking the kidney becomes an option, the opponent is in a position where it is difficult or impossible to escape without injury.
 The is exacerbated by the terrible consequences which result from striking this target, including: